 Just as a woman who loses a husband to death, my clients had no control over the loss of their husbands and the lives they had built as a couple.
 Yet, society has granted the widow all the dignity of her position.
 There are funeral rituals, she can claim all her husband’s assets and she is showered with sympathy and concern for her loss.

 On the other hand, the divorcee and her loss are devalued by the legal system, society and, when you need them most, friends and family.
-The victim of an unwanted divorce doesn’t hold the same status as a widow because their ex-husband is still alive.
+The victim of an unwanted divorce doesn’t hold the same status as a widow because their ex-husband is still alive and finding life without her preferable.

 The knowledge that a husband is still alive is cold comfort when you have to live daily knowing he has chosen to live elsewhere.
 Not that I don’t sympathize with anyone who loses a husband to death, but at least they know their husband would have stayed if given the opportunity.
 They don’t have to live with the fact that their husband is dead to them because he CHOSE to be dead to them.